payjoin/payjoindevkit.org/docs/_blog/the-evolution-of-payjoin.md

 ---
 title: "The Evolution of Payjoin: From Two-Party Protocol to Multiparty Framework"
-description: "Learn how Payjoin is evolving from a simple two-party protocol into a sophisticated multiparty transaction framework"
+description: "Learn how Payjoin is evolving from a simple two-party protocol into a sophisticated multiparty transaction batching framework"
 date: "2025-03-18"
 authors:
   - Conor Okus